 Discover is one of the five largest originators of closed-end second mortgages in the U.S. The company was created in 1985 as a subsidiary of Sears and became an independent company in 2007.

 The lender operates primarily online with just one physical branch in Greenwood, Delaware.
-Home equity loans are available in all 50 states; the bank doesn’t offer home equity lines of credits, or HELOCs.
+Home equity loans are available in 47 states; loans are not available in Iowa, Maryland and Texas.
+The bank doesn’t offer home equity lines of credits, or HELOCs.

 Discover prides itself in providing a low-cost home equity loan and personalized service via a personal banker.